bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

   - Dogfooding and improving `bevy_ui` is a major goal.
 If something sucks, fix it upstream!
 - No scripting languages.
   - This targets a very niche audience: Rust is safer and easier to write than C++ and pure artists won't write Lua either.
 Prefer GUI controls, and then defer to node-based logic for highly complex art/design workflows.

+## Open questions

+Some questions aren't decided yet, and are highly controversial!

+- Should the Bevy Editor live in the Bevy repository (tracking `main`) or its own (tracking `latest`)?
+  - Arguments for tracking `main`
+    - There's no need to duplicate project management and CI processes.
+    - New changes to Bevy can be used immediately.
+    - Emergent editor needs can be addressed and tested in a single PR, without needing to wait a cycle.
+    - The editor serves as a great stress test for all of Bevy's systems.
+    - The editor will never require painful, dedicated migration work, as it must be fixed in each PR.
+    - The editor can be used to aid feature development and testing of Bevy itself.
+    - Users tracking `main` will have a functional, if unstable editor for their games.
+    - Pulling in 3rd party Bevy dependencies is a large maintenance burden and risk.
+    - Functionality that's essential to the editor is often essential to end-users, and should be upstreamed anyways.
+  - Arguments for tracking `latest`
+    - Project management is easier: separate PR queues, issues, and permissions
+    - We can use third-party Bevy dependencies, avoiding reinventing the wheel and exploding scope.
+    - Updating the editor during each stabilization period is a great way to stress test the migration guide.
+    - Users can use unstable versions of the editor in their real projects.